 - D. Lateral Transfer.
-An individual seeking employment as a police officer with this department who: - Left this department as a Police Officer and was in good standing when he or she left, or - is an officer from another department who left or is leaving that department in good standing, and - meets current standards for employment with this Department with regard to certification and education, and - is selected to be hired, shall be eligible for compensation (pay only) at a level above that of a new officer, up to step D, the compensation for a 1st Class Patrol Officer.
-The selected individual shall be considered a new employee for all other matters including assignment to Investigator, etc. Effective January 1, 2016, lateral transfers may be eligible for consideration for assignment to Investigator subject to selection criteria as defined in Article XXXII.
+An individual seeking employment as a police officer with this department who: - Left this department as a Police Officer and was in good standing when he or she left, or - Is an officer from another department who left or is leaving that department in good standing, and - Meets current standards for employment with this Department with regard to certification and education, and - Is selected to be hired,

+Shall be eligible for compensation and vacation accrual at a level above that of a new officer, up to 1st Class Patrol Officer.
+The selected individual shall be considered a new employee for all other matters including assignment to investigator, etc. Effective January 1, 2016, lateral transfers may be eligible for consideration for assignment to Investigator, subject to the selection criteria as defined in Article XXXII.
-In determining the level of compensation, the following general guidelines are to be used:

-4th Class Officer.....< 2 years acceptable full time experience
+In determining the level of pay compensation, the following guidelines are to be used: 4th Class Officer.....Less than 1 year of full-time service 3rd Class Officer....1 year of full-time service but less than 1.5 years of full-time service 2nd Class Officer....1.5 years of full-time service, but less than 3 years of full-time service 1st Class Officer......3 years of full-time service

-3rd Class Officer.....
-2 years acceptable full time experience

-2nd Class Officer......4 years acceptable full time experience

-1st Class Officer......
-6 years acceptable full time experience

-These guidelines may be overridden by agreement between the Police Department Administration and the LPPNSA Board with regard to specialized training and qualifications that an applicant may possess.
+These guidelines may be overridden by agreement between the Police Department Administration, the Mayor, the Director of Finance & Human Resources and the LPPNSA Board with regard to specialized training and qualifications that an applicant may possess.